AdobeDocs/experience-platform.en/help/profile/computed-attributes/faq.md

 ## What happens when I disable a computed attribute? {#inactive-status}

 When a computed attribute is disabled or made inactive, it is no longer updated.
-As a result, this computed attribute is **not** usable in profile lookup or other downstream usages.
+As a result, this computed attribute **cannot** be used in profile lookup or other downstream usages.

 ## How do computed attributes help drive engagement?